abhay7dev/Arch-Install-Guide/README.md

 4. Run `nano /etc/locale.gen` (or vim) and navigate to the commented out line for your locale.
 In my case, it would be `en_US.UTF-8 UTF-8` then ctrl-o and ctrl-x to save and exit in nano
 5. `locale-gen` to generate the locale
 6. `echo "LANG=en_US.UTF-8" >> /etc/locale.conf` Just setting it up.
 Make sure to change the lang to the line you uncommented
-7. `echo "archpc" >> /etc/hostname` Set your hostname with whatever you would like to name your pc :)
+7. `echo "arkde" >> /etc/hostname` Set your hostname with whatever you would like to name your pc :)
 8. Set hosts.
 Run `nano /etc/hosts` and add the following lines.
 ```
 127.0.0.1    localhost
 ::1          localhost
-127.0.1.1    archpc.localdomain archpc
+127.0.1.1    arkde.localdomain arkde
 ```
-Rename "archpc" with your hostname
+Rename "arkde" with your hostname

 ## Ramdisk Config
 Ramdisk is essentially what to do when you boot up your machine.